Eye Nutrition in Edmonton

 Vitamin A-rich foods include:

 Vitamin C functions as an antioxidant and helps your body prevent oxidative stress.
-Things like fast foods, tobacco smoke, and the sun’s rays can cause imbalance and reduce how much vitamin C your body gets from food.
+Things like fast foods, tobacco smoke, and the sun’s rays can cause an imbalance and reduce how much vitamin C your body gets from food.

 Getting enough vitamin C can help minimize the risk of eye diseases such as cataracts and age-related macular degeneration.